Mohamad-Yehya-Shahbour/LonelyAndDesprate_Laravel/README.txt

 adminsController

-1- api to display all infos from pics table
+1- api to display all infos from pics table // DONE
-2- api to approve uploading pic => change pending to 1 for specific pic id 3- api to decline pic => delete record for specific pic id 4- api to approve uploading msgs => change pending to 1 for specific msg id + add record to notification table 5- api to decline msg => delete record for specific msg id
+2- api to approve uploading pic => change pending to 1 for specific pic id  // DONE 3- api to decline pic => delete record for specific pic id // DONE 4- api to approve uploading msgs => change pending to 1 for specific msg id + add record to notification table // DONE 5- api to decline msg => delete record for specific msg id // DONE

 ----------------------------------------